Steps in a Florida Divorce

 Common procedures followed by many family law courts in Florida

-A Detailed Explanation of Divorce Court Steps and Procedure
+Divorce Court Steps and Procedure in Florida

-Knowledge is power and you are on the way to getting more power by studying this chart.
+You are on the way to getting more power by studying this chart.
 Whether you are a do-it-yourselfer or are using an attorney, your divorce will be smoother and more stress-free if you have an overview of the entire process.

 The majority of divorces take the path that ends at mediation, followed by a final hearing.
 If you can successfully negotiate for the things you want, the path through mediation offers the least-cost, least-stressful way to your divorce.
 Throughout this website you will see certain words used frequently: negotiate, bargain, deal, trade, mediate, and settle.
 That is because divorce is more of a negotiation than a lawsuit.
 You should learn everything you can and take an active part in negotiation.
 This approach will get you a better settlement.